go101/go101/pages/fundamentals/100-updates.md

 * Go 1.20 [started to support slice to array conversions](https://go101.org/article/container.html#slice-to-array).
 * Go 1.20 [added three new functions in the "unsafe" package](https://go101.org/article/unsafe.html): `SliceData`, `String`, and `StringData`.
 * Since Go 1.20, the global random generator in the `math/rand` package will be auto seeded.
+* mentions that `-gcflags="-d=ssa/check_bce"` doesn't work for some generic functions in the [Bounds Check Elimination](https://go101.org/article/bounds-check-elimination.html) chapter.

 ### v1.19.a (2022/Aug/29)